 Thinner than common wool fibers, it has generally a diameter of 20 microns, or less.

-These particular features, in addition to the other qualities of common wools, make it a great summer fiber, ideal for the manufacture of men’s suits.
+These particular features, in addition to the other qualities of common wools, make it a great summer fiber, ideal for the manufacture of men’s custom suits.

 Merino wool, in fact, is a wrinkle-resistant yet extremely lightweight faric, that can also be worn in warmer seasons.
 A stylish travel-friendly fabric, great for summer days and business trips.